 Well, good thing is, you’re not alone, as this is commonly a general issue with most smartphones out there using an under-display fingerprint reader, and good news is that today, I’ll be giving you the complete step-by-step guide on how you can correct these issues, which in retire makes your fingerprint reader on your Galaxy phones, faster, and more accurate.

 So, without wasting any more time, let’s begin. #enjoy.

 Steps to improve the fingerprint reader speed & accuracy of the Samsung Galaxy A50, A51, & A52 Phones

-Step One – Increase your phone’s display touch sensitivity
+Step One: Increase your phone’s display touch sensitivity

 First thing first, we’ll have to increase the display touch sensitivity of our Samsung phones.

 - Go to your phone’s main settings menu.

-Step Two – Register same finger twice on the phone.
+Step Two – Register same finger twice on the phone

 And below are the steps to do so.